getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

     docker kill --signal=HUP my-nginx
     ```

-1. Write a `Dockerfile.cron` that uses `crond` to invoke this script once every month.
-This example uses [Alpine](https://hub.docker.com/_/alpine/) as a base image to keep the image small.
-Conveniently, Alpine includes an [`/etc/periodic` directory](http://wiki.alpinelinux.org/wiki/Alpine_Linux:FAQ#My_cron_jobs_don.27t_run.3F) that can be used to easily run scripts at a variety of intervals.
+1. Create a file named `Dockerfile.cron` using the contents below.
+This Docker container image uses `crond` to invoke the reissue script once every month.
+This example uses Alpine Linux as a base image to keep the image small.
+Conveniently, Alpine includes an `/etc/periodic` directory that can be used to easily run scripts at a variety of intervals.
 All you need to do is copy the script to the correct directory, ensure that it has no file extension, and make it executable.

     ```Dockerfile
     FROM alpine:3.3